yoniblum/ENG4000-Team-A-F/README.md

 ### [Sprint Retrospective Plan](docs/sprint-retrospective.md)
 How is the process of running a sprint going?
 Should we change something?

+***

 ### Gate 2

+> **_NOTE:_** For each Gate2 deliverable- presented as sub-sections below; please click on the subsection heading to be redirected to our team's detailed explanation for that respective section.

 ### [Assign, track and assess team tasks and performance](docs/team-task-and-performance.md)
 Rubric Point #1: Show how you’re assigning and accessing team tasks and performance.